 Greener aluminium for growing industries

-GFG Alliance has a growth strategy in aluminium as a core product in its portfolio and sees an opportunity in re-growing supply chains for the benefit of customers and communities.
+GFG Alliance has a growth strategy in aluminium as a core product in its portfolio and sees an opportunity in adding value to aluminium for the benefit of customers and communities.

 The GFG Alliance’s vision for re-establishing metals manufacturing in the UK recently resulted in the rebirth of the British Aluminium brand.
 With the support of the Scottish Government, the Alliance acquired the last primary aluminium smelter in the country, based in Fort William.
 The facility currently manufactures 48,000 tonnes of slab and sow every year and is powered by hydropower and biofuel energy, making it one of the greenest metal production plants in the world.